 Of course, the first time (and quite a few times after) you do these things, you have to really think about them.

 However, after a while, the auto-pilot system in our brain creates an “App” (just like on your phone) which contains the necessary steps to carry out the action.
 The “App” is then stored in our subconscious mind.

 The process and necessary steps are packaged up nicely in the “App” – All the complicated bits (like the code in a phone App) are stored within.
 All you have to think about is just pressing a “virtual play” button to run the App.

 When you want to ride a bike or tie your shoelaces – you think about doing them and the App runs.
 You don’t have to think about all the complicated and intricate steps.

 There are some Apps though that are triggered by things in the environment around you.
 I.e. They are run subconsciously without you realising that they have started.
-Good examples of this are like when you find yourself on Facebook or feel food cravings – the trigger is not obvious but something connected with the situation are in will have run the App.
+Good examples of this are when you find yourself on Facebook or feel food cravings – the trigger is not obvious but something connected with the situation you are in will have run the App.

 Another name for these subconscious Apps or actions is HABITS.

 Habits are learnt actions, whether you decided to or not.